AmnaxKhan/DatabaseProject/README.md

 - **Database Management System (DBMS):** MySQL or any other relational database package accessible 24/7 over the web.
 - **Database Schema:** The database should include tables for teams, games, and players, with appropriate attributes for each.
 - **Web Server:** Apache or any other web server that is publicly accessible 24/7.
-- **Website Features:** The website should support at least 7 functions, such as adding games or players, viewing team information, and more.
-Optionally, a bonus 8th function can be added.

-## Implementation
-- **Database Setup:** Create the necessary tables and seed them with sample data.
-- **Web Interface:** Develop web pages to interact with the database, allowing users to perform the required functions.
-- **Programming Language:** Use any programming language for the backend and frontend development.

 ## Usage
 - Clone the repository.